maitrihub/Marval-Mania/README.md

 ## Introduction

 Marvel Mania is a unique and fun application designed for all Marvel fans.
 By analyzing your self-reported data through a series of questions, the app uses statistical and behavioral analysis to determine which Marvel superhero matches your personality and traits.
-Whether you're as noble as Captain America or as cunning as Black Widow, Marvel Mania will reveal your superhero alter ego.
+Whether you're as hot-headed as the Hulk or as flexible as Spiderman, Marvel Mania will reveal your superhero alter ego.

 ## Features